eputnam77/GovDocVerify/README.md

 It creates a local `.venv`, installs locked dependencies, and enables pre-commit hooks.

 Prefer to do the steps manually?
-We follow the same pattern as the other CLI projects: **pipx** for global tool shims, **uv** for ultra‑fast Python/venv work, and **Poetry ≥ 1.8** for deterministic installs.
+We follow the same pattern as the other CLI projects: **pipx** for global tool shims and **uv** for ultra‑fast Python/venv work with standard `setuptools` packaging.

 ```bash
 # 0. One-time setup: Python & pipx -------------------------------------------------